Skip to main content

 1. Execute your query to get results

-2. Click the “Export” button in the results toolbar
+2. Click the “Export” button in the results toolbar or right-click inside the grid and choose an export option

 3. Select your desired format (CSV, JSON, or Excel)